We Created a Playlist to Link You to the Joy and Heartbreak of Being a Preservationist

 Other songs on the preservation playlist speak about buildings themselves, or the role they can play as witness to our own lives and heartbreaks.
 Vampire Weekend sings about Mansard Roofs and Jackson Browne’s Shape of a Heart is a building that bears the scars of an ill-fated love.
 The Weakerthans’ Sun in an Empty Room aptly describes a tangible sense of place that is so interconnected with preservation.
 The “parallelograms of light / on walls that we repainted white,” the shadows crossing the floor, the ink-stained fingerprints on doors — this is a place a person is intimately connected to.

 “Maren Morris’ The Bones reminds me of the strength of historic buildings,” said Florida Trust Board President Friederike Mittner.
 “So many people don’t realize the potential of buildings if on the surface they have been neglected, but if the bones are strong they are worth it!”

-Our Playlist ends with Beyonce singing Lift Ev’ry Voice and Sing, a song with a Florida connection that reminds us of the complexities and tragedies of our nation’s history and how preservationists fight to capture all the voices of the past, and all the stories.
+Though the playlist goes on, let's end with Beyoncé singing Lift Ev’ry Voice and Sing, a song with a Florida connection that reminds us of the complexities and tragedies of our nation’s history and how preservationists fight to capture all the voices of the past, and all the stories.